Clkwong3/byte-burst/README.md

 Try out the project here:

-- [Byte-Burst](Your_Deployment_Link): You can access the deployed version of this project to see it in action.
+- [Byte-Burst](https://frozen-tundra-27088-d0e9b54daed1.herokuapp.com/): You can access the deployed version of this project to see it in action.

-- [ReadMe](https://clkwong3.github.io/byte-burst/): You can access the ReadMe file on the browser.
+- [ReadMe](https://clkwong3.github.io/byte-burst/): You can access the ReadMe file for this project on the browser.

 [Table of Contents](#table-of-contents)